 The directorate's mission is to be the guardian of assured access: launching when and where the nation needs it.
-LE's vision statement is to be the most respected and innovative spacelift team, delivering mission success while enabling a robust U.S. launch industry This capability provides assured access to space for the nation.
-LE's mission also includes mission assurance and launch safety.
+SMC/LE's vision statement is to be the most respected and innovative spacelift team, delivering mission success while enabling a robust U.S. launch industry This capability provides assured access to space for the nation.
+SMC/LE's mission also includes mission assurance and launch safety.

-While the directorate's primary responsibility is the acquisition and operation of launch vehicles, the Directorate is also leading an effort to certify "new entrants" to provide launch services for National Security payloads.
+While the directorate's primary responsibility is the acquisition and operation of launch vehicles, SMC/LE is also leading an effort to certify "new entrants" to provide launch services for National Security payloads.
 The Air Force, National Reconnaissance Office, and National Aeronautics and Space Administration are jointly implementing this initiative.
-LE's mission also includes mission assurance and launch safety.
+SMC/LE's mission also includes mission assurance and launch safety.

-The SMC/LE Directorate is part of the Space and Missile Systems Center at Los Angeles Air Force Base, Calif., and is home to, or supported by, more than 540 government, military, aerospace and contractor personnel at LAAFB, Kirtland AFB and other locations across the country.
+The SMC/LE Directorate is part of the Space and Missile Systems Center at Los Angeles Air Force Base, Calif., and is home to, or supported by, more than 540 government, military, aerospace and contractor personnel at Los Angeles AFB, Kirtland AFB and other locations across the country.